Shirley D. Rhodes

 John O. Moore is unopposed for Mayor

-Awaiting candidate responses
+Awaiting candidate response